Evander Kane: San Jose Sharks (2018–2022)

 Amid declining performance and approaching the end of his contract, Sabres management benched him ahead of the 2018 trade deadline.
 On February 26, 2018, the Sabres traded Kane to the San Jose Sharks in exchange for Danny O'Regan, a conditional first-round or second-round pick in 2019, and a conditional fourth-round pick in 2020.
 In his Sharks debut, Kane had two assists in a 5–2 win against the Edmonton Oilers.
 On March 16, 2018, Kane scored his first NHL hat-trick against the Calgary Flames, and then later added a fourth goal, contributing more than half the goals in the Sharks 7–4 win.
-Kane played 78 games and scored 54 points in his time with Buffalo and San Jose in the 2017-18 season.
+Kane played 78 games and scored 54 points in his time with Buffalo and San Jose in the 2017–18 season.
 The 78 games played is the most in a season for Kane.
 The 54 points was the second-highest season total in Kane's career to that point.

-On April 26, 2018, Kane received a one-game suspension for cross-checking Vegas Golden Knights forward Pierre-Edouard Bellemare during Game 1 of the Western Conference semi-finals.
+On April 26, 2018, Kane received a one-game suspension for cross-checking Vegas Golden Knights forward Pierre-Édouard Bellemare during game 1 of the Western Conference second round.
 Through nine playoffs games, Kane recorded four goals and five points.
 On May 24, 2018, the Sharks re-signed Kane to a seven-year, $49 million contract worth $7 million annually.
 Kane has said that he would like to remain with the Sharks for the rest of his career.

 During the 2018–19 season, Kane totaled 56 points (the second-highest point total of his career) and led the NHL in penalty minutes with 153.

-During the 2019–20 preseason, Kane was suspended for the first three games of the regular season due to abusing officials.
-Two games after returning from his suspension, Kane became the first Sharks player in franchise history to record a first period hat trick in a 5–2 win over the Carolina Hurricanes.
-Kane recorded another natural hat trick later that season when the Sharks visited the Washington Capitals on January 5, 2020, scoring three straight goals in just over 10 minutes during the second period in a 5–4 overtime loss.
+During the 2019–20 pre-season, Kane was suspended for the first three games of the regular season due to abusing officials.
+Two games after returning from his suspension, Kane became the first Sharks player in franchise history to record a first period hat-trick in a 5–2 win over the Carolina Hurricanes.
+Kane recorded another natural hat-trick later that season when the Sharks visited the Washington Capitals on January 5, 2020, scoring three straight goals in just over 10 minutes during the second period in a 5–4 overtime loss.
 After an elbowing hit in a game against the Winnipeg Jets on February 14, 2020, Kane was suspended for three games.
 Kane repeated as league leader in penalty minutes with 122 while registering 26 goals and 47 points, marking his fifth consecutive season with at least 20 goals.